Does Apple really protect you from advertising surveillance?

 • More privacy-friendly advertising is encouraged.

-On Apps, a necessary catch-up
+On apps, a necessary catch-up

 Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
 Tracking also refers to sharing user or device data with data brokers.